-- Scroll up or down as needed to see additional Basal Programs. - 3.
-Tap on the name of a saved Basal Program to see its graph and basal rates.
-Tap outside the graph to close that graph.
+- 2. Scroll up or down as needed to see additional Basal Programs. - Tap on the name of a saved Basal Program to see its graph and basal rates.
+Tap < Back to close that graph.

-6.3.
-Creating New Basal Programs
+6.3 Creating New Basal Programs